manibadhel/proxy-detection-api-free/README.md

 ## Overview

-I have created an endpoint: https://api.maninder.net/lookup/?ip=1.1.1.1 to check the IP status wether it's proxied connection or not.
+I have created an endpoint: https://api.maninder.net/lookup/?ip=1.1.1.1 to check the IP status.

 The script performs the following actions:
 1. Retrieves the user's IP address from the `$_SERVER` superglobal.